ralphbecket/Web/Od/Od/README.Obs.md

 ```
 Obs.subscribe(obss: IObservableAny[], action: () => void): ISubscription
 ```
 Returns a subscription on the observables in `obss`.
 If any observable in `obss` changes, `action` will be re-evaluated.

+Subscriptions are useful when you need to associate a side effect with a change in one or more observables.
+Be careful that `action` does not update other observables in such a way as to create an infinite loop.
+It is a good idea to use subscriptions sparingly.

-Note that a subscription is essentially a special kind of computed observable.
+Note that a subscription is essentially just a special kind of computed observable.

 ## Disposal